Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

-This VM distribution maximizes the project’s flexibility by leveraging Docker for containerized MongoDB deployments, Kubernetes for high-availability and clustered management, and Ansible for orchestration and automation.
+This VM distribution maximizes the project’s flexibility by leveraging Docker for containerized MongoDB deployments, and Kubernetes for high-availability and clustered management.
 This setup facilitates comprehensive testing of MongoDB across different environments, ensuring reliability, scalability, and performance.